LedgerHQ/app-stellar/README.md

 ### XDR parsing

 When a transaction is to be signed it is sent to the device as an [XDR](https://tools.ietf.org/html/rfc1832) serialized binary object.
 To show the transaction details to the user on the device this XDR blob must be read.
 This is done by a purpose-built parser shipped with this app.
-The parser currently supports only the most simple payment transaction.
-Hopefully it will be possible to support all possible transactions in the future.
-When a transaction is sent to the device that is not supported an error code is returned.
+The parser supports only simple payment transactions.
+Other types of transaction should be signed by sending the transaction hash.

 ## Approving a transaction